 Members of The People’s Colloquium are encouraged to participate in discussions on a weekly or every-other-week basis.

-• Discussions—Discussion based meeting; syllabus provided; facilitated; 5-10 participants per discussion; 1-3 discussions per week; past and potential upcoming topics include “Shock Factor: Art That Offends,” “The Fictive Dream Versus Blind Imaginations,” “Open Forum on Biotechnology and The Future,” and “The Fermi Paradox: Exploring the Explanations”
+• Syllabus-based Discussions: Discussion based on a syllabus provided by the discussion facilitator; around 15 participants per discussion; past and potential upcoming topics include: “Shock Factor: Art That Offends,” “The Fictive Dream Versus Blind Imaginations,” “Open Forum on Biotechnology and The Future,” and “The Fermi Paradox: Exploring the Explanations.”

 • Book Discussions: Discussion based on a book or other reading and a syllabus provided by the discussion facilitator; 5-10 participants per discussion; 1 book discussion per month, usually speculative fiction; past book discussions have included Dune, by Frank Herbert; Ice, by Anna Kavan; Solaris, by Stanislaw Lem.